triciasawyer/data-structures-and-algorithms/javascript/401-code-challenges/trees/README.md

 ## Collaborators

 Used chatgtp to help me with the step through for code challenge 15, and just reworded it to help my understanding of the trees in general.

+Used chatgtp to illustrate lab 16 in finding the max value and the directions the tree strucutre follows.